-India the largest postal network in the world is providing its services to Indian residents under the control of MCIT (Ministry of Communication and Information).
+India is the largest postal network in the world, providing its services to Indian residents under the control of MCIT (Ministry of Communication and Information).

 On average, a single post office covers over 21 square kilometers and serves nearly 8000 people.
 Of the 154,866 post offices, almost 90% are located in rural areas.

 The postal service goes back to the British East India Company and the British Raj.
 Before the arrival of the British, there was no centralized postal system.
 The first trace of an organized postal service was the postal system under Muhammad Bin Tughluqin in the mid-14th century.

 The system evolved under the Mughal rule to the point where Emperor Akbar built post offices ten miles away on the main roads and placed horses in each office for efficient coordination and delivery.

-Normal Postcard System
+Standard Postcard System in India

 This system was introduced in 1766.
 Under this new system, landowners along the routes used for mail and the transmission of goods had to provide brokers or messengers to deliver mail from one place to another.

-The postmaster or his assistant who assists every evening to sort the mail and sees them sent off.
-That the letters to the different settlements of islands be made in separate bags, sealed with the seal of the Company (East India Company), that no one can open the parcels, except the head officials in different places.
+The postmaster or his assistant assists in sorting the mail every evening and sees them sent off.
+The letters to the settlements of the different islands are made in separate bags, sealed with the company’s seal (East India Company), that no one can open the parcels except the head officials in different places.

-Development of the Postal System
+Development of The Postal System